-Security breaches, loss of data and other disruptions to Precision or its third-party service providers could compromise sensitive information related to Precisions' business or prevent Precision from accessing critical information and expose it to liability, which could adversely affect Precisions' business and reputation.
+Security breaches, loss of data and other disruptions to Predictive or its third-party service providers could compromise sensitive information related to Predictive's business or prevent Predictive from accessing critical information and expose it to liability, which could adversely affect Predictive's business and reputation.

-Precisions' business requires that Precision collect and store sensitive data including credit card information, and Precisions' proprietary business and financial information.
-Precision faces a number of risks relative to Precisions' protection of, and Precisions' service providers' protection of, this critical information, including loss of access, inappropriate disclosure and inappropriate access, as well as risks associated with Precisions' ability to identify and audit such events.
-The secure processing, storage, maintenance and transmission of this critical information are vital to Precisions' operations and business strategy, and Precision devotes significant resources to protecting such information.
-Although Precision takes measures to protect sensitive information from unauthorized access or disclosure, Precisions' information technology and infrastructure may be vulnerable to attacks by hackers or viruses or otherwise breached due to employee error, malfeasance or other activities.
-While Precision has not experienced any such attack or breach, if such event would occur and cause interruptions in Precisions' operations, Precisions' networks would be compromised and the information could disrupt Precisions' operations, including collecting, processing and preparing company financial information, manage the administrative aspects of Precisions' business and damage Precisions' reputation, any of which could adversely affect Precisions' business.
+Predictive's business requires that Predictive collect and store sensitive data including credit card information, and Predictive's proprietary business and financial information.
+Predictive faces a number of risks relative to Predictive's protection of, and Predictive's service providers' protection of, this critical information, including loss of access, inappropriate disclosure and inappropriate access, as well as risks associated with Predictive's ability to identify and audit such events.
+The secure processing, storage, maintenance and transmission of this critical information are vital to Predictive's operations and business strategy, and Predictive devotes significant resources to protecting such information.
+Although Predictive takes measures to protect sensitive information from unauthorized access or disclosure, Predictive's information technology and infrastructure may be vulnerable to attacks by hackers or viruses or otherwise breached due to employee error, malfeasance or other activities.
+While Predictive has not experienced any such attack or breach, if such event would occur and cause interruptions in Predictive's operations, Predictive's networks would be compromised and the information Predictive stores on those networks could be accessed by unauthorized parties, publicly disclosed, lost or stolen.
+Unauthorized access, loss or dissemination could disrupt Predictive's operations, including collecting, processing and preparing company financial information, manage the administrative aspects of Predictive's business and damage Predictive's reputation, any of which could adversely affect Predictive's business.
 In addition, the interpretation and application of consumer, health-related and data protection laws in the United States are often uncertain, contradictory and in flux.
-It is possible that these laws may be interpreted and applied in a manner that is inconsistent with Precisions' practices.
-Complying with these various laws could cause Precision to incur substantial costs or require Precision to change its business practices, systems and compliance procedures in a manner adverse to Precisions' business.
+It is possible that these laws may be interpreted and applied in a manner that is inconsistent with Predictive's practices.
+Complying with these various laws could cause Predictive to incur substantial costs or require Predi

-Costs incurred because Precision is a public company may affect its profitability.
+Costs incurred because Predictive is a public company may affect its profitability.

-As a public company, Precision incurs significant legal, accounting, and other expenses and it is subject to the SEC's rules and regulations relating to public disclosure that generally involve a substantial expenditure of financial resources.
+As a public company, Predictive incurs significant legal, accounting, and other expenses and it is subject to the SEC's rules and regulations relating to public disclosure that generally involve a substantial expenditure of financial resources.
 In addition, the Sarbanes-Oxley Act of 2002, as well as rules subsequently implemented by the SEC, requires changes in corporate governance practices of public companies.
 Full compliance with such rules and regulations requires significant legal and financial compliance costs and makes some activities more time-consuming and costlier, which may negatively impact its financial results.
-To the extent Precision's earnings suffer as a result of the financial impact of its SEC reporting or compliance costs, its ability to develop an active trading market for its securities could be harmed.
+To the extent Predictive's earnings suffer as a result of the financial impact of its SEC reporting or compliance costs, its ability to develop an active trading market for its securities could be harmed.